rubenfiszel/master-thesis/src/rbpf.md

 ## Control inputs

 Observations from the control input are not strictly speaking measurements but input of the state-transition model.
 The IMU is a sensor, thus strictly speaking, its measurements are not control inputs.
 However, in the literature, it is standard to use its measurements as control inputs.
-One of the advantage is that the accelerometer measures acceleration and angular velocity, raw values close from the input we need in our state-transition.
-If we used a transformation of the thrust sent as command to the rotors, we would have to account for the rotors imprecision, the wind and other disturbances.
+One of the advantage is that the IMU measures exactly the data we need for a prediction through the model dynamic.
+If we used instead a transformation of the thrust sent as command to the rotors, we would have to account for the rotors imprecision, the wind and other disturbances.
 Another advantage is that since the IMU has very high sampling rate, we can update very frequently the state with new transitions.
 The drawback is that the accelerometer is noisy.
 Fortunately, we can take into account the noise as a process model noise.

 The control inputs at disposition are: